nachollorca/promptbook/README.md

 ![Simple example](media/example.png)

-**Promptbook** is built upon Python function signatures and type hints on the inside, mixed up with [Streamlit](www.streamlit.io) at the front end.
-This allows you to use just plain Python tu build more powerful and highly customizable GUIs for your prompts:
+Then, **promptbook** offers multiple customization options to embellish your UI.
+A more complex example (see the code in [`recipes/document_python_code.py`](recipes/document_python_code.py) could look like:

 ![Complex example](media/example2.png)

+## How it works
+**Promptbook** is built upon Python function signatures and type hints.
+Then, Streamlit is used to provide a graphic interface.

+In essence, a parser reads the prompt-generating function, identifies the arguments and creates according streamlit input widgets in the application.

+Lastly, a Prompt class queries the OpenAI API and computes the answer, together with its token context and resulting cost.

 ## How to use
 **To use the current recipes just get to [Promptbook UI](promptbook.streamlit.app) and start playing!** If you do not have an OpenAI API key to launch the prompts, you can generate them and copy-paste into [ChatGPT](ChatGPT).

-To create your own recipes, follow the guide in [`docs/contribute.md`](docs/contribute.md).
+To create your own recipes, head over to [`docs/contribute.md`](docs/contribute.md).
 To learn best practices on prompt engineering, I recommend [this compendium](https://www.promptingguide.ai/introduction/tips).